Panagiotis427/BSc-Thesis/README.md

-# BSc Thesis "Classification of Images and Generation of Similar and Adversarial Images with the Use of Convolutional Neural Networks and Generative Adversarial Networks"
+Classification of Images and Generation of Similar and Adversarial Images with the Use of Convolutional Neural Networks and Generative Adversarial Networks
-My BSc thesis is found as:

-Πτυχιακή - Γιαννίκος Παναγιώτης.pdf

 Intel Image Dataset used, is found at: